Sankrub/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
+   * Staging area - Preparing before commit changes in the file.
-   * Working copy -
+   * Working copy -A clone in git command (git clone) allow user clone and work on repo.
-   * master -
+   * master - The name of the default branch in git terminology.
-   * HEAD -
+   * HEAD - Refer to the currently checked-out branch's latest commit.

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
    # Git configuration commands for a new account

+   git config --global user.name "Your Name"
+   git config --global user.email "your@example.com"

    ```

 3. There are 2 ways to create a local Git repository.
-Briefly descibe each one:
+Briefly describe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - Create git repository in the existing directory use git init command to initialized new repository.
+   - Cloning a remote repository use command git clone follow by the repo link.

 ## Adding and Changing Things